51Degrees/device-detection-dotnet/ci/README.md

 # API Specific CI/CD Approach
 This API complies with the `common-ci` approach with the following exceptions:

+## Linux PreBuild

+Because x86 architecture is not supported with dotnet on ubuntu, we are building the native binaries in the same job as the x64 binaries.

 ## Integration Tests

 The integration testing approach differs from the 'general' inversion of control approach outlined in the [Design.md](https://github.com/51Degrees/common-ci/blob/gh-refact/design.md) as the it cannot be generic.